hohav/peppi/README.md

 ## Development

-The Rust source files in [src/frame](src/frame) are generated using Clojure from [frames.json](gen/resources/frames.json), which describes all the per-frame fields present in each version of the [spec](https://github.com/project-slippi/slippi-wiki/blob/master/SPEC.md).
-If you make changes to `frames.json` or modify the generator code in `gen/src`, run `gen/scripts/frames` to regenerate those Rust files.
+The Rust source files in [`src/frame`](src/frame) are generated using Clojure from [`frames.json`](gen/resources/frames.json), which describes all the per-frame fields present in each version of the [spec](https://github.com/project-slippi/slippi-wiki/blob/master/SPEC.md).
+If you modify `frames.json` or the generator code in `gen/src`, run `gen/scripts/frames` to regenerate those Rust files.

 If you're adding support for a new version of the spec, you'll also need to bump `peppi::io::slippi::MAX_SUPPORTED_VERSION`.